simpleanalytics/docs/_docs/31_integrations/50_cloudflare.md

 You can embed our script in Cloudflare using [Cloudflare Apps](https://www.cloudflare.com/apps/simpleanalytics).
 On this page we will explain how to use this feature and help you installing the Simple Analytics app on Cloudflare.

+> This CloudFlare app does not install [the custom domain](/bypass-ad-blockers) for you.
+You need to add it yourself if you want to use it.

 Follow these steps to add Simple Analytics to your website:

 1. Go to the <a href="https://www.cloudflare.com/apps/simpleanalytics" target="_blank">Simple Analytics app on Cloudflare</a>